jahnavi1111/pneuma_replicate/README.md

 ## Quick Start

 The simplest way to explore `Pneuma` is by running the [quickstart Jupyter notebook](quickstart.ipynb).
-Below is a snippet of the notebook's contents.
+This notebook walks you through `Pneuma`'s full workflow, from **data registration** to **querying**.
+For those eager to dive in, here’s a snippet showcasing its functionality:

 ```python
 from pneuma import Pneuma